Top 10 London Craft Week picks

 This is a chance to explore the studios and processes of two highly original talents.

 A Ketel Boiling with Ideas featuring Castro Smith and Esna Su is at Sarabande Foundation, 22 Hertford Road, London N1

 11 – 12 May 12:00 – 16:00

 Paul Smith loves to display things in multiples and his new project with the forward-thinking heritage craft ceramics brand Stoke-on-Trent 1882 Ltd is the perfect example.
 At the outset of the project, Smith went on a tour of the pottery which has been co-founded by Emily Johnson and her father Chris who has sixty years’ experience in the pottery industry, and was inspired by seeing a kiln stacked with plates.
 He has created a collection of contemporary ceramics that are not what they seem.
 Applying his signature design twist, Smith’s stripy ‘stacks’ of plates and bowls are in fact vases.
 The full height ‘stack’ has forty different colours.
-You can see them in all their glory at Paul Smith’s HQ in Covent Garden – a great opportunity to visit his HQ.
-Pop across the road to see what’s new at Aram while you are there.
+You can see them in all their glory at Paul Smith no.9 Albemarle Street – a great opportunity to visit his global flagship, home to rare furniture sourced from around the world.

 Booking not necessary, free